samjwill/nvim-unception/README.md

 There are a few options for using Neovim as your editor for git from within Neovim itself.

-The first option is to make git defer editing to the host session, and block until the host unloads the buffer being edited.
+The first option is to make git defer editing to the host session, and block until the host quits the buffer being edited.
 This can be done by setting your git `core.editor` to pass the `g:unception_block_while_host_edits=1` argument (like [this](https://github.com/samjwill/dotfiles/blob/ba56af2ff49cd23ac19fcffe7840a78c58a89c9b/.gitconfig#L5)).
 Note that the terminal will be blocked until the commit buffer is unloaded.

 Here's an example workflow with this flag set:

 https://user-images.githubusercontent.com/25990267/199399213-a0b72114-99b4-4b4b-9a14-8d7a7fc0bb3e.mp4

-Note that if Neovim's `'hidden'` option is set, the buffer will not be unloaded upon running `:wq`.
-Instead `:bdelete` will need to be called on the git commit message buffer to trigger the `BufUnload` event and unblock the shell.

 Alternatively, if you would like to be able to edit using Neovim directly inside of a nested session, you can disable unception altogether by setting